Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Video Processing Optimization

-{ \tt exitsLane} implements (i) when the car exits the lane.
+\autoref{listing:se} shows the pseudocode of each {\em sampleEvent}. \texttt{\textbf{ exitsLane}} implements (i) when the car exits the lane.
 Given the car's location at the current frame ({ \tt carLoc}) and the lane that contains the car, we assume that the car drives in the lane straight along the lane's direction.
 In line~\ref{line:exit-lane-loc}, we model the car's movement as a motion tuple ({ \tt carLoc}, { \tt lane.direction}).
 We compute the intersection between the car's motion tuple and the lane as the location where the car exits the lane.
-Given the car's moving speed { \tt v}, we know the time it reaches the exit location starting from the time of the current frame in line~\ref{line:exit-lane-time}.
-We sample the last frame before the car reaches the exit location.

-{ \tt exitsCamera} implements (ii) when the car exits the camera's view.
-Knowing the car's current location, moving direction, and speed, { \tt carMoves} computes its location at any given frame after the current frame in line~\ref{line:car-moves}.
-Then in line~\ref{line:view-contain}, we use the viewable area of the {\em\cCamera} at each frame derived from \autoref{sec:inview} to find the first frame when the car's location is not in the camera's view of that frame.
-This is the frame when the car already exits the camera's view, so we sample the frame before it.

-{ \tt newCar} implements (iii) when a new car enters the {\em\cCamera}'s view.
-In line~\ref{line:more-car}, we sample the first frame after the current one with more cars.
-The number of cars is a good heuristic to predict new arrivals because if this is the {\em sampleEvent} we choose eventually, it means that this event happens first---none of the cars have exited the camera's view yet.
-So, the total number of cars has not changed if there is no new car entering the frame.
+Given the car's speed { \tt v}, we know the time it reaches the exit location starting from the current frame in line~\ref{line:exit-lane-time}.
+We sample the frame before the car reaches the exit location. \texttt{\textbf{ exitsCamera}} implements (ii) when the car exits the camera's view.
+Knowing the car's current location, moving direction, and speed, { \tt carMoves} computes its location at any given frame in line~\ref{line:car-moves}.
+In line~\ref{line:view-contain}, we use the viewable area of the {\em\sCamera} at each frame derived from \autoref{sec:inview} to find the first frame when the car's location is not in the camera's view.
+This is the frame when the car already exits the camera's view, so we sample its preceding frame. \texttt{\textbf{ newCar}} implements (iii) when a new car enters the {\em\sCamera}'s view.
+In line~\ref{line:more-car}, we sample the next frame that has more cars detected than the current one.
+The number of cars is a good heuristic to predict that a new car is entering the frame.